Fallen-Breath/tweakermore/docs/document-en_us.md

 - Maximum value: `0.01`

+### overwriteDayTime

+Overwrite the time of day of the client world

+Does not affect server-side daytime

+- Category: Tweaks
+- Type: integer
+- Default value: `-1`
+- Minimum value: `-1`
+- Maximum value: `24000`

 ### prioritizedCommandSuggestions

 Command suggestions in this list will be more forward in the command completion list